-- To provide a student with the history, basic techniques, and contemporary references relevant to accessing a basic understanding of ballet (Contemporary Dance Practices), jazz (Contemporary African and African Diasporic Dance Practices), and modern (Contemporary Dance Practices). - Enhance the mind/body connection through the application of sound biomechanical principles as they relate to dance, such as practicing proper alignment, learning basic human anatomy, and learning of alternative approaches to movement study.
+- To provide a student with the history, basic techniques, and contemporary references relevant to accessing a basic understanding of Contemporary Dance Practices, Contemporary Ballet Practices, and Contemporary African and African Diasporic Dance Practices. - Enhance the mind/body connection through the application of sound biomechanical principles as they relate to dance, such as practicing proper alignment, learning basic human anatomy, and learning of alternative approaches to movement study.
 This knowledge will be directly applied to the various styles of dance learned in class - Practice elements of performing and explore performance quality, discovering your own potential and personal style while developing your kinesthetic memory - Experience, discuss and write about live dance performances